borislopezaraoz/webmmo/README.md

 Instructions:

-1. Replace your host name in: (need to fix this)
+- Replace your host name in: (need to fix this)

 game-server/config/servers.json
 game-server/config/master.json

-2. Run npm-install.sh or npm-install.bat.
-This will install all required Node packakes.
+- Run npm-install.sh or npm-install.bat.
+This will install all required Node packages.

-3. Start the game server:
+- Start the game server:

 cd game-server
 pomelo start

-4. Start the web server:
+- Start the web server:

 cd web-server
 node app.js

-5. Login to http://<your host name>:3001/game.html from different tabs/windows/browsers/computers
+- Login to http://<your host name>:3001/game.html from different tabs/windows/browsers/computers

-6. Play around moving the units
+- Play around moving the units

 Current issues:

 Position of units is initially center is not synchronized until the unit moves.

 The server should assign initial position and broadcast.

 Handle logout event.